 When I think about the most challenging things I’ve ever done in my life, I realize they weren’t done overnight.

 Most of life’s adventures are taken one step at a time.

 As we launch into a new year, I’d like to invite you to try a new kind of goal setting—a different way of looking at resolutions and goals.

-What if, in 2018, we took things one bite at a time… one step at a time?
+What if, this year, we took things one bite at a time… one step at a time?

 Additionally, what if we took those steps in all aspects of our lives?
 Spiritually, Mentally, Physically, Relationally, and Financially.

 Rather than trying to eat so much of life at one time, what if, instead, we started eating one bite at a time?